vshn/appuio-keycloak-adapter/README.md

       A cron style schedule for the organization synchronization interval. (default "@every 5m") -sync-timeout duration
-      The timeout for a single synchronization run. (default 10s)
+      The timeout for a single synchronization run. (default 10s) -sync-roles string
+    	A comma separated list of cluster roles to bind to users when importing a new organization.
 ```

 ### Authenticating to Keycloak